Shoo, Box! In Progress

 Game jam!
 Awkwardly coinciding with Global Game Jam, we still managed to put together a pretty polished version of our paper prototype.
 However…it was a little too polished.
 Our professor would’ve rather seen a broad overview of all of our levels, not just one good-looking room.
 Whoops.

-And our third sprint was our first playable!
+After reaching our third sprint, we built our first playable prototype!
 The team was very grateful for the industry professionals who visited to give us feedback on our first level.
-This build also included a tutorial, with lots of button animations from yours truly.
-I like the background panels as they are, but I also wonder how they’d look if they were foot-shaped?
-Our next sprint is when my personal challenge begins: storyboarding cutscenes!
-These will be comic-panel-style images before and after each level.
+This build also included a tutorial, with lots of elements from yours truly.